phetsims/quake/doc/setup.md

 4. From within Android Studio, use Tools->SDK Manager to install SDK 8.1, API version 26.
 5. Add an environment variable (if it doesn't already exist) `ANDROID_SDK_ROOT` that points to your Android SDK root.
 The value will be something like `C:\Users\bob\AppData\Local\Android\Sdk`
 6. Install `gradle`, which is a build tool used by Android Studio, by following the instructions in the section "Installing manually" of the installation guide at https://gradle.org/install/ (binary only).
-8. Add the path to gradle to your system path.
+7. Add the path to gradle to your system path.
-9. If cordova isn't already installed, install it globally using `npm install -g cordova`
+8. If cordova isn't already installed, install it globally using `npm install -g cordova`
-10. Clone the repo.
+9. Clone the repo.
 This repo has no dependencies on other PhET repos, so it isn't necessary to clone or pull any others.
-11. The following commands should all be run from the root directory of the repo.
+10. The following commands should all be run from the root directory of the repo.
-12. Run `npm install` to get the needed node modules.
+11. Run `npm install` to get the needed node modules.
-13. Run `cordova platform add android` to install the Android platform files.
+12. Run `cordova platform add android` to install the Android platform files.
-14. Run `cordova platform add browser` to install the browser platform files.
+13. Run `cordova platform add browser` to install the browser platform files.
-15. Run `cordova plugin add cordova-plugin-vibration` to add the vibration plugin.
+14. Run `cordova plugin add cordova-plugin-vibration` to add the vibration plugin.
-16. Run `grunt` to build the app.
+15. Run `grunt` to build the app.
+16. There is an odd problem that I (jbphet) and other developers ran into where builds fail due to the name of some of the build tools.
+If you run into this, follow the steps from this Stack Overflow article and rename some of the tools: https://stackoverflow.com/questions/68387270/android-studio-error-installed-build-tools-revision-31-0-0-is-corrupted
 17. From Android Studio, open the project at <your-dev-root>/quake/platforms/android

 TODO: Notes about things that should be added: